AxiomOfChoices/Typst/Courses/Math 591 - Mathematical Logic/Course Notes.typ

   $
 ]
 #remark[
-  One needs to check that the last two interpretations are well defined, but this is easy to do by definition of an ultrafilter.
+  One needs to check that the last two interpretations are well defined, but this is easy to do by the definition of an ultrafilter.
 ]
 #remark[
   If $cal(U)$ is the principal ultrafilter generated by $i_0 in I$ then